What We Need!

 Summary: You can help us.
 This is what the Bicycle Helmet Safety Institute needs today.
 Note: we do not accept donations of any kind from the helmet industry.

 Anything you prepare for us and contribute will be copyrighted by you--or by BHSI if you prefer that--as a precaution only, with a notice that reproduction is unrestricted for non-profit use.
-We will use it on our Web site, on the disk we send out with our Toolkit for Helmet Promotion Programs and in the paper version of the Toolkit.
+We will use it on our Web site, on the disks we send out with our Toolkit for Helmet Promotion Programs and in the paper version of the Toolkit.
 Please feel free to send us other things not on this list if you can improve something we are using now or have new ideas for things we should be sending.

 - Printable CD-R and DVD-R disks.
 We send a CD with our free Toolkit for Helmet Promotion Programs, and DVDs with videos.
 That allows us to send a complete copy of our entire Web site.
 We print the labels on the disks, so we need the printable ones.
 We find free jewel cases on Freecycle, so don't necessarily need those, but new ones are nicer.

 - Lesson plans for all grades covering both bicycle safety and helmet safety.
 We send a lot of our Toolkits for Helmet Promotion Programs to teachers and would like to include lesson plans with them, as well as post them on the Web.
 We send lesson plans now from the State of California, but they are for middle school.